-Following Round 1, when all applications have been submitted, the Choice algorithm will be run at an offsite location to ensure the integrity of the process.
-This algorithm will randomly assign all participating students a lottery number between 1 and 1,000,000.
-Students are also assigned a priority level for each of the schools they selected based pre-determined priority categories published by each school.
+Following Round 1, when all applications have been submitted, the Choice computer algorithm will randomly assign all participating students a lottery number between 1 and 1 million.
+Students are also assigned a priority level for each of the schools they selected based on pre-determined priority categories published by each school.

 The algorithm will then rank and stack students within each priority category based on their randomly assigned lottery number.
 This produces an ordered list of students for every grade at every school.
 The system then allocates seats to students based on the order in which they fall on this list; the system then assigns waitlist numbers to all students who do not obtain a seat in order of how they were ranked and stacked.
-Click here for a deeper dive into how the matching system works.
+Read a detailed description of how the algorithm works.

-All kindergarten through 12th-grade students have a seat their neighborhood boundary school.
+All kindergarten through 12th-grade students are guaranteed a seat at their neighborhood, or boundary, school.
 Students living within an enrollment zone have a seat at one of the schools within the zone, not just at one particular school.
-To learn if you live in an enrollment zone, enter your address at School Finder.
+If you have “choiced” out of your boundary school or enrollment zone, your current school of enrollment is your new right-to-attend school.
+To find your neighborhood school or to learn if you live in an enrollment zone, enter your address at School Finder.